 Approximately 1,100 years ago, American Indian life in the Southeast changed dramatically with the emergence of a new way of life known as Mississippian culture around A.D.
 1000.
 Mississippian culture is typically recognized in the archaeological record through evidence of intensive maize cultivation, settlement in the floodplains of major rivers, pyramidal earthen mounds, and the long- distance circulation of well-crafted prestige objects.
 The principal trait that defines Mississippian culture is the emergence of ranked societies that were politically and economically organized into chiefdoms of varying size and complexity.
 According to Fried (1967), ranked societies are those in which positions of elevated status are limited to such an extent that not everyone has access.
-In ranked societies, chiefly positions of elevated status are typically inherited within a single group of elites resided, conducted religious rituals, and in some cases were buried.
+In ranked societies, chiefly positions of elevated status are typically inherited within a single group of elites and are recognized archaeologically by the presence of platform mounds, upon which chiefly elites resided, conducted religious rituals, and in some cases were buried.